CLI for the Linode API

 linode-cli linodes create --help

-The first time you invoke the CLI, you will be asked to configure it with a token, and optionally select some default values for “region,” “image,” and “type.”
+The first time you invoke the CLI, you will be asked to configure (see “Configuration” below for details), and optionally select some default values for “region,” “image,” and “type.”
 If you configure these defaults, you may omit them as parameters to actions and the default value will be used.

 linode-cli linodes list